kmmahaj/securityhubrelated/aws-ecr-continuouscompliance/README.md

-# Continuous Compliance with AWS ECR and AWS Security Hub
+# Automated Container Image Compliance with AWS ECR and AWS Security Hub

-* Allows images pushed to AWS ECR to be continuously scanned for vulnerabilities.
-* Vulnerabilities are pushed as findings to AWS Security Hub
+* AWS ECR Image Vulnerabilities to be pushed as findings to AWS Security Hub
 * AWS Security Hub Remediation action restricts access to any AWS ECR container image when a vulnerability is detected during an image scan
+* Demonstrates **"Custom Detection" AND **"Custom Remediation"** by AWS Security Hub.

 ## What is Built